saip77/DevOps/Fundamentals/day1.md

 ### What is DevOps?

-DevOps is a set of practices that aims to improve the speed and quality of software delivery.
+It is a practice that combines software development (Dev) and information technology operations (Ops) to shorten the systems development life cycle and provide continuous feedback to the development team.

-It is a culture of collaboration and communication between the development and operations teams.
+It is a culmination of several practices that includes continuous integration, continuous delivery, and continuous deployment.

 ### Why DevOps?